narendrasss/ubc/docs/comm-203/09-collective-bargaining/README.md

 sidebar: auto
 ---

-# Ch.
-09 — Collective Bargaining and Labour Relations
+# Collective Bargaining and Labour Relations

 ## Role of Unions and Labour Relations